Yorimor/CustomStoryLogs/README.md

 - Improve docs
 - Add logs from text/json files
 - Add custom log views, instead of having it all under `sigurd`
+- Ability to use custom model/game objects for the pickup

 ---